 Refer to the calculators which may help you to create the correct scenario:

 3. Test Execution and Monitoring:

 In this step, you simply ‘Run’ the created scenario and start to monitor the graphs.
-You should be confident that the performance test is being executed according to the test scenario and all the Vusers follow the same business flows which were covered in the scripts.
-During the test execution, LoadRunner measures and records the transactions of Vuser script and displays them on the dashboard.
-LoadRunner provides a wide range of monitoring graphs which show the client-side statistics.
+You should be confident that the performance test is being executed according to the test scenario and that all the Vusers follow the same business flows which were covered in the scripts.
+During the test execution, LoadRunner measures and records the transactions of the Vuser script and displays them on the dashboard.
+LoadRunner provides a wide range of monitoring graphs which show client-side statistics.
 Response Time, TPS, Running Vuser, Throughput, System’s performance etc. are some of them.
 Integration of some external monitors like SiteScope also gives an additional benefit of monitoring the server-side stats.

 4. Result Gathering and Analysis:

 After the completion of the test, the controller gathers and collates the result.
 The collated result is in the raw format.
-If you work on the Performance Center and chose ‘Collate and Analysis’ option then you can get the test result in HTML format as well.
+If you work on the Performance Center and chose the ‘Collate and Analysis’ option then you can get the test result in HTML format as well.
 You can download these test result files to your local machine.

 Analysis Tool has a variety of report formats.
-Once the test analysis is completed, you can write a test result summary, bottleneck findings, bottleneck description, choose the graphs which you want to have in the report and then generate the report in the desired format like .doc, .docx, .pdf, .html etc. Report generation also has a feature to add the logo of the organization, author name, tester name etc. which helps client or project to know who was involved in the testing.
+Once the test analysis is completed, you can write a test result summary, bottleneck findings, and bottleneck description, choose the graphs which you want to have in the report and then generate the report in the desired format like .doc, .docx, .pdf, .html etc. Report generation also has a feature to add the logo of the organization, author name, tester name etc. which helps the client or project to know who was involved in the testing.